deepaksood619/deepaksood619.github.io/docs/computer-science/security/cryptography/cryptographic-algorithms.md

 ## 3DES - Triple Data Encryption Algorithm

 3DES is a symmetric key block cipher which applies DES algorithm three times to each data block.

 3DES uses 3 keys for all 3 rounds of DES.
 The 3 rounds consists of encryption, decryption and then again encryption.

 ## AES (Advanced Encryption Standard)

-Is a specification that has selected the Rijndael cipher as its symmetric key ciphering algorithm.- Subs-Perm network
+Is a specification that has selected the Rijndael cipher as its symmetric key ciphering algorithm.

+- Subs-Perm network
 - AES - 128
 - randomized enryption
 - nonce-based enryption